 Everyone in the studio has, at one time or another, teased me about my enthusiasm for making them when we receive an order.
 More than twice I accidentally dropped a yarn ball halfway through its making and watched it unravel until there was nothing but the string I began with in my hand – admittedly disheartening, but never enough to deter me.

 Perhaps our most impressive scrap-work piece is the giant sofa made entirely of baled leftover fabric.
-Using these instructions we created a baler and went to work building a piece of furniture that is sturdy, functional, and beautiful.
+We created a baler and went to work building a piece of furniture that is sturdy, functional, and beautiful.